Microsoft Azure status updated a few minutes ago

 IsDown monitors the Microsoft Azure official status page every few minutes.
 We also get reports from users like you.
 If there are enough reports about an outage, we'll show it on the top of the page.

-Microsoft Azure last outage was on October 09, 2025 with the title "Extended Recovery - Issues accessing the Azure Portal"
+Microsoft Azure last outage was on January 10, 2026 with the title "Active - Datacenter power event - Recovery ongoing"

 Because IsDown is a status page aggregator, which means that we aggregate the status of multiple cloud services.
 You can monitor Microsoft Azure and all the services that impact your business.
 Get a dashboard with the health of all services and status updates.
 Set up notifications via Slack, Datadog, PagerDuty, and more, when a service you monitor has issues or when maintenances are scheduled.